craftbeerpi/craftbeerpi4/README.md

 # CraftBeerPi

-You will finde the documentation here: https://craftbeerpi.gitbook.io/craftbeerpi4/
+You will find the documentation here: https://craftbeerpi.gitbook.io/craftbeerpi4/